Marion Lake is located in Lakeville just east of I-35.

 - Monitor winter oxygen levels as needed; operation of winter aeration system by the city as needed.

-This lake contains Eurasian water milfoil.
+This lake contains Eurasian watermilfoil and zebra mussels.
 Remove any visible plant material from your boat, trailer and boating equipment before you leave the lake and drain all water before leaving the boat access.